An Industrious LNR

 This area of open space, grassland, meadows and woodland adjacent to the Firth of Forth SPA, is now extensively enjoyed by local people via a network of paths and a halt on the heritage line of the Bo’ness and Kinneil Railway.
 The variety of habitats provides an ideal greenspace for recreation and a valuable stepping stone for wildlife to move along the industrialised shoreline of the Forth.

-Councillor Adrian Mahoney, Falkirk Council's spokesman for Culture, Leisure and Tourism, said: "The woodland in the reserve was planted in the 1980's on spoil material from Kinneil Colliery.
+At the start of the project, Councillor Adrian Mahoney, Falkirk Council's spokesman for Culture, Leisure and Tourism, said: "The woodland in the reserve was planted in the 1980's on spoil material from Kinneil Colliery.

 "Since then the trees have grown well but now need to be thinned so those that remain have more space to grow.
 The site is also very exposed and some of the larger trees, particularly the pine, are beginning to blow over.